Godavari River: Tributaries

 Other than these seven principal tributaries, it has many smaller but significant ones draining into it.
 Indravati river floodwaters overflow into the Jouranala which is part of Sabari basin.
 A barrage at is constructed across the Indravati river to divert Indravati water in to Sabari river for enhanced hydropower generation.

 Seven mouths of Godavari

 Before merging into the Bay of Bengal, the Godavari has seven mouths in total and is considered sacred by local Hindus.
-As per their traditional belief, the holy waters of the Godavari are said to have been brought from the head of Shiva by the Rishi Gautama, and the seven branches by which it is traditionally supposed to have reached the sea are said have been made by seven great rishis known as Sapta Rishis.
+As per their traditional belief, the holy waters of the Godavari are said to have been brought from the head of Shiva by the Rishi Gautama, and the seven branches by which it is traditionally supposed to have reached the sea are said to have been made by seven great rishis known as Sapta Rishis.
 Thus, they are named after these seven great rishis and are named as Tulyabhāga (Tulya or Kaśyapa), Ātreya (Atri), Gautamī (Gautama), Jamadagni (now replaced by Vṛddhagautamī i.e. Old Gautami), Bhardvāja (Bharadvaja), Kauśika (Visvamitra) and Vaśișțha (Vasishtha).
 So bathing in these mouths are considered an act of great religious efficacy by native Hindus.
 These mouths are remembered by a Sanskrit sloka as follow: